-Check the Quadratic Recognition checkbox to have What'sBest!'s nonlinear solver use algebraic preprocessing to determine if an arbitrary nonlinear model is actually a quadratic programming (QP) model.
+Check the Quadratic Recognition checkbox to have What's Best!'s nonlinear solver use algebraic preprocessing to determine if an arbitrary nonlinear model is actually a quadratic programming (QP) model.
 If a model is found to be a QP model, then it can be passed to the faster barrier or conic solver.
-Note that the QP solver is not included with the standard version of What'sBest!, but comes as part of the barrier option.
+Note that the QP solver is not included with the standard version of What's Best!, but comes as part of the barrier option.

-The default setting for Quadratic Recognition is off.
+The default setting for Quadratic Recognition is on.